-It renders the database in read-only mode, and uncommitted transactions are undone.
-To enable recovery effects, it saves the undo actions in a standby file.
+It switches the database to a read-only mode while rolling back any uncommitted transactions.
+Additionally, to facilitate recovery processes, it records the undo actions in a standby file.

 NOTE: Do remember to check Close existing connections to close all active connections between SQL Server Management Studio and the database, or else it will render Restore Operations fail.

 - Click OK if you wish to restore the database.
 Once the restore is successful, a message box will display it.

 Method 3: Using new version of SQL Server Management Studio 19